sanskrit/raw_etexts_english/blogs/manasataramgini/2009-04-12_the-local-vestiges-of-bhairavachara-sonari-and-kandari.md

 +++
-title = "The local vestiges of bhairavAchara: Sonari andxa0Kandari"
+title = "The local vestiges of bhairavAchara: Sonari and Kandari"

 +++
 [We had earlier described the remnants of bhairava worship in